Colorado State Rams football

-The Colorado State Rams football program (established 1893) represents Colorado State University and is a member of the NCAA Division I Football Bowl Subdivision and the Mountain West Conference.
-Since joining the Mountain West, the Rams have been conference champions or co-champions in 1999, 2000 and 2002.
+The Colorado State Rams football program represents Colorado State University and is a member of the NCAA Division I Football Bowl Subdivision and the Mountain West Conference.
 The Rams have long-standing rivalries with Colorado, Wyoming, and Air Force.
-The team is currently led by first-year head coach Jay Norvell, who was hired in December 2021.
+The team is currently led by interim head coach and defensive coordinator Tyson Summers, who was named interim head coach after Jay Norvell was fired on October 19, 2025.

 The Rams have played their home games at Canvas Stadium since 2017.
 Previously, the team played 49 seasons (1968–2016) at Sonny Lubick Field at Hughes Stadium.
 The first game at Canvas Stadium (known as Colorado State Stadium for the 2017 season only) was played on August 26, 2017, when the Rams defeated the Oregon State Beavers 58–27.

 History

 Early history (1893–1910)

 On December 12, 1892, a student named F.O.
 Congdon and 18 of the other 179 students enrolled at Colorado Agricultural College at the time decided to form the school's first American football team and compete with other schools in the area.
 The team's nickname (that would later be changed to Aggies, then Rams) was the CACs, the school's acronym (Colorado Agricultural College).

 Following Christmas break, the team found some men at a small private hybrid college/high school named Longmont Academy who would challenge the CAC team to play the first game in each school's history.
 The first game in school history took place on January 7, 1893, in Longmont, Colorado.
 Earlier that morning, Colorado Agricultural players and fans bought orange and green ribbons at a dry goods store in Longmont, choosing the school's colors.

 The team continued competing without a head coach until 1894, when Colorado Agricultural College President Alston Ellis disbanded the team after one game in the 1894 season.
 The program returned upon Ellis's departure from the school in 1899 and named 25-year-old University of Vermont graduate W. J. Forbes to be the program's first ever football coach.
 Forbes led the 1899 team to a 0–2–1 record.
 On Thanksgiving Day, November 30, 1899, in the first ever game that Colorado Agricultural played outside of the state of Colorado (and their first ever game against Wyoming), a disagreement between officials from the two schools resulted in a controversial ending to the first ever Border War game.